Presidential Directive 22: COVID-19 Mitigation Measures and Guidelines (Face Covering Extension Update)

 A. Face covering: A surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers.
 A face covering has no visible holes or openings and must cover the nose and mouth.
 A face covering does not include a scarf, ski mask, balaclava, bandana, turtleneck, collar, or single layer of fabric.

 B. Face Coverings.
-All members of the University community must comply with the California Department of Public Health’s “Guidance for the Use of Face Coverings” dated June 15, 2021.
-That guidance requires that unvaccinated individuals wear face coverings indoors.
-Unvaccinated individuals do not have to wear face coverings indoors when (a) alone in a room or vehicle, (b) eating and drinking, (c) an accommodation is required and/or (d) job duties make a face covering infeasible or create a hazard.
+All members of the University community, including contractor’s agents and employees, must comply with the California Department of Public Health’s “Guidance for the Use of Face Coverings” dated July 28, 2021, including the recommendation that all individuals regardless of vaccination status must wear a face covering indoors, at least until October 31, 2021.
+Individuals do not have to wear face coverings indoors when (a) alone in a private space such as an office with the door closed, a living unit or vehicle; (b) eating and drinking; (c) showering, washing their face, or brushing their teeth in a residence hall or other University facility with common bathroom facilities; (d) directed by a health care provider to remove their face covering for care or treatment; (e) an accommodation is required; and/or (f) job duties make a face covering infeasible or create a hazard.
 Face coverings are recommended for unvaccinated individuals outdoors where six feet of physical distancing cannot be maintained.

 C. Physical Distancing/Barrier Requirements.
-Physical distancing or barrier requirements regardless of vaccination status are no longer mandated but for very limited circumstances such as during an outbreak.
+Physical distancing or barrier requirements regardless of vaccination status are no longer mandated; however, they may be implemented under very limited circumstances such as during an outbreak.

 D. Case Reporting.
 Any member of the University community who tests positive for COVID-19 or becomes aware that they may have been in close contact with someone who either has tested positive for or is suspected to have COVID-19 is strongly encouraged to report the positive result or exposure using the COVID-19 Self-Reporting Form on the Titans Return website.